 Dosage Optimization via Jar Testing

 POME composition varies by palm variety, season, and mill efficiency.
-Optimal PAM dosage must be determined for each mill through jar testing.
+Optimal PAM dosage must be determined for each mill through jar testing — see our jar test procedure guide for the standard method.
 The procedure for POME is slightly different from standard wastewater due to the high temperature and organic load:

 We provide free jar testing service for mills ordering 5+ tons/month.
 Send us 10 liters of your POME sample — we test with 5-8 PAM grades at varying dosages and provide a full report with optimal grade, dosage, and annual cost calculation.